 At Swinton we value Parents' views.
 We want every Parent to have a voice and for it to be heard.
-At Swinton we have a Parent Group, made of up two members from the Parent Forum of each year group.
+At Swinton we have a Parent Group, made of up members from the Parent Forum.

 The role of Parent Group members: